There were many beautiful houses in Manila…

 In the 1800s:

-The Paterno residence, Calle San Sebastian, Quiapo [ now R. Hidalgo street ].
-According to the privately-circulated Paterno monograph by Mickey and Jean Paterno, it was originally a Zamora residence; it devolved to the Paterno family when a Zamora heiress married a Paterno scion.
+The Capitan Mariano Zamora and Capitana Martina Molo Agustin Paterno y Yamson residence, # 917 Calle San Sebastian, Quiapo [ now # 968 R. Hidalgo street ].
+It devolved to their children Asuncion and Manuel.
+It later became the Maximino Paterno y Devera Ignacio and Asuncion Zamora y Paterno residence.
 It is a magnificent example of mid-19th century aristocratic Filipino residential architecture.
-It is still extant although deteriorated with its innumerable tenants.
+It was inherited by the descendants of Maximino Paterno y Devera Ignacio and Asuncion Zamora y Paterno.
+It is still extant although deteriorated with its innumerable “tenants.”

-The Pinedas, de Veras, and Ygnacios were active players in the burgeoning jewelry trade of Santa Cruz district: they were involved in the trade of precious stones and gold, design, goldsmithing, and production of jewelry, both for the local market and for export.
+The Pinedas, Deveras, and Ignacios were active players in the burgeoning jewelry trade of Santa Cruz district: they were involved in the trade of precious stones and gold, design, goldsmithing, and production of jewelry, both for the local market and for export.

 The Gonzalo Tuason y Patino residence, Santa Ana.

 When the Sy-Quia-Michels de Champourcin residential property in Tondo was expropriated by the government to establish the Tutuban railroad station, the family of Pedro Sy-Quia transferred to a house on Mabini Street in the newly fashionable Ermita district.
-The “Table of the Sphinxes” the big marble table was purchased by the Escuderos of San Pablo, Laguna, and the biggest French crystal chandelier in the sala was purchased by the Santa Ana cabaret and it later ended up at the Malacanang palace.
+The “Table of the Sphinxes” the big marble table was purchased by Placido Escudero y de Leon and his wife Claudia Marasigan y Javier (the Escuderos of San Pablo, Laguna), and the biggest French crystal chandelier in the sala was purchased by the Santa Ana cabaret and it later ended up at the Malacanang palace.

 The Pedro Pablo “Perico” Roxas y de Castro and Carmen de Ayala y Roxas residence, Calle General Solano, San Miguel district.
 It was a masterpiece of the patrician architect Felix Roxas y Arroyo [ Sr. ], who was both Pedro’s and Carmen’s uncle.
 Felix Roxas y Arroyo [ Sr. ] was a first cousin of Pedro’s father, Jose Bonifacio Roxas y Ubaldo, and his sister, Margarita Roxas de Ayala, Carmen’s mother.
 Pedro and Carmen were first cousins.